syntacore/snippy/llvm/tools/llvm-snippy/README.md

 ## Testing

 You can test LLVM-snippy by running LIT tests located in `llvm/test/tools/llvm-snippy`.
 These tests are based on the common for LLVM infrastructure including llvm-lit and FileCheck.
-For the additional information about LLVM testing infrastructure, please, refer to [LLVM Testing Infrastructure Guide](https://llvm.org/docs/TestingGuide.html).
+For the additional information about LLVM testing infrastructure, refer to [LLVM Testing Infrastructure Guide](https://llvm.org/docs/TestingGuide.html).

 ### Prerequisites